cappe987/cappe987.github.io/_posts/2019-11-21-dynamic-vs-static.markdown

 downcast the object to its actual type.

-When a variable contains an object of a different type than declared we speak of actual type (the type of the object, possibly a subclass) vs. apparent type (the type of the variable).
+When a variable contains an object of a different type than declared, we speak of actual type (the type of the object, possibly a subclass) vs. apparent type (the type of the variable).
 Here the dynamic part comes in.
-Because the actual type of the object may differ from the apparent type we can't know at compile-time if we can downcast.
+Because the actual type of the object may differ from the apparent type, we can't know at compile-time if we can downcast.
 Different execution paths may lead to the variable containing a different subclass.